equinor/data-science-template/README.md

 As it is impossible to create a single template that will meet every projects needs, this example should be considered a starting point and changed based upon the working and evolution of your project.

-## Usage
+## Getting Started
+Make your own project specific copy of this repository by doing one of the following:

+* Download a zipped copy of the files from the "Clone or download" button.
+* Clone this repository, create a second copy locally from which you delete the .git folder or change the remotes.
+The expectation is that the contents will change so much as your analysis evolves that there is no point referring back to this original repository.

+You should then modify the contents of your new copy as suited.
+In particular you might want to do the following:

-Download a copy of the files from this repository and modify as suited.
-In particular this readme file should be updated to describe your project including setup, configuration and usage.
+* Update this readme file to describe your project including setup, configuration and usage.
+You might also delete this Getting Started section once you have considered the steps below
+* Change or delete the LICENSE file if your terms are different.
+* Modify conda_env.yml with a project specific name
+* Rename src\examplepackage to something more relevant to your project (e.g. src\<projectname>).
+This will also require corresponding changes in:
+   * tests\test_examplepackage_examplemodule.py - import statement
+   * notebooks\example.ipynb - import statement
+   * setup.py - packages list

 You should commit all code changes to a new repository.
-All exploratory work should be kept and verified working as value is often produced in this part of an analysis, even if results disprove initial hypothesise.
-If working in a multi user team then a strategy for git branching and the use of merge requests should be agreed upon prior to startup.
+The setup steps below can then be run to configure the environment on yours, or someone elses computer.

 ## Setup
 1. Install git and checkout the [git code repository]